00:00:02 The IIA

 stating something in the context of 1 jurisdiction does not have a completely different interpretation or a different meaning in a different jurisdiction, which could naturally happen if you are working anywhere in the global space and your business is conducted outside of just one country.

-And that's where they are expertise in making sure that
+And that's where their expertise in making sure that

 Yeah.